 It is difficult to miss the new facility.
 Consisting of three low-cost shipping containers that are painted a bright and cheery blue, the recycling center stands out against the scorched and burnt landscape.

-Bright balloons formed an archway welcoming all into the new center during the grand opening.
+Bright balloons formed an archway that welcomed all into the new center for the grand opening.